champsavenue/backlog/CONTRIBUTING.md

 - On a daily basis I will update the scripts on the repository https://github.com/champsavenue/mma-fighters to reflect the current state of MMA Fighters [TESTING]

+- Watch out this repo contains only the Lua scripts and not the game assets

-- I will also put a tag on the version provided by Exclusible to have kind of reference
+- You can use this [release](https://github.com/champsavenue/mma-fighters/releases/tag/exclusible-v1.0.0) as the reference provided by Exclusible

 # Workflow